Bank Reconciliation

 Clicking "change" allows you to specify individual account codes to either include or exclude, depending on the section:

-You can remove account codes from the calculation at any time, and removing all of them will result in the calculation reverting back to using the Xavier defaults.
+You can remove account codes from the calculation at any time, and removing all of them will result in the calculation reverting back to using the Precision defaults.

 For example, you'll get an alert at the top of the VAT insight if you exceed a threshold:

-And similarly Xavier also warns you if you are approaching a threshold:
+And similarly Precision also warns you if you are approaching a threshold: